For Dedicated Servers, Virtual Servers and Dynamic Cloud Servers with Windows operating system

-Open the Remote Desktop Connection program.
+Open the Remote Desktop Connection.

 Windows 7: Start > All Programs > Accessories > Remote Desktop Connection

-In the Remote Desktop Connection window, click Options (Windows 7) or ShowOptions (Windows 8, Windows 10).
+In the Remote Desktop Connection window, click Options (Windows 7) or Show options (Windows 8, Windows 10).

-In the Computer field, enter the IP address of the server.
+Type the IP address of your server.

 In the User name field, enter the user name.
-The default user name is 'administrator.'

 Enter the password and click OK.